 Through small-group study, this program will strengthen your engineering and management skills, develop your awareness of the industry and its challenges, and connect you to a network of key industry players, so you can have a direct and immediate impact on reducing carbon emissions on graduation.

-MSc Energy for Smart Cities is an international, two-year programme run jointly by four European universities.
-You will join students from all over the world at two of these universities as well as special events and activities across Europe.
-After successfully completing the programme and your thesis, you will receive a Master’s degree from two of these institutions in the form of a double diploma:
+MSc Clean Fossil and Alternative Fuels Energy is an international program for an international industry.
+You will join students from all over the world at two different universities and at a European Business School.
+After successfully completing the program and your thesis, you will receive a double diploma in the form of a Master’s degree from two of the following institutes:

-- Master of Science, from KTH: Royal Institute of Technology, Sweden
+- Master of Engineering, from SUT: Silesian University of Technology, Poland.

-The MSc Energy for Smart Cities programme is labelled by the European Institute of Innovation and Technology (EIT).
+The MSc Clean Fossil and Alternative Fuels Energy program is labeled by the European Institute of Innovation and Technology (EIT).

 Your path to the future

 As a student of MSc Clean Fossil and Alternative Fuels Energy, you receive an advanced education in all relevant engineering topics as well as benefitting from solid training in a variety of innovation management and in-demand business skills.

 On successful completion of the program, you will be equipped with the following important and in-demand abilities, attributes and experiences, from which you can launch your career in a wide range of business or research settings: